BC Wildfire Service seeks international resources to deal with 'intense' lightning storms | CBC News

 B.C.
 Wildfires 2018: 'Intense' lightning storms ramp up wildfires across the province

-With over 450 fires, B.C. is experiencing 'high level of fire activity' for 1st time in 2018
+With 466 fires currently burning, province experiencing year's 1st 'high level of fire activity'

-With over 450 fires now burning, the B.C.
+With 466 fires now burning across the province, the B.C.
 Wildfire Service has reached a Provincial Preparedness Level of 4 for the first time in 2018 — meaning the province is experiencing a "high level of fire activity."

-According to the BC Wildfire Service, "intense" lightning storms across B.C. have led to multiple fire starts and will require assistance from outside the province.
+According to the B.C.
+Wildfire Service, "intense" lightning storms across the province have led to multiple fire starts and will require assistance from outside the province.

-"To ensure we can maintain our capacity, the BC Wildfire Service is currently requesting resources from elsewhere in Canada and internationally to assist with the wildfire situation," a statement reads.
+"To ensure we can maintain our capacity, the B.C.
+Wildfire Service is currently requesting resources from elsewhere in Canada and internationally to assist with the wildfire situation," a statement reads.
+There are already 2,200 people involved in the wildfire response.

 UPDATE: The BC Wildfire Service is continuing to respond to the new <a href="https://twitter.com/hashtag/BCwildfire?src=hash&ref_src=twsrc%5Etfw">#BCwildfire</a> within the city of <a href="https://twitter.com/hashtag/MerrittBC?src=hash&ref_src=twsrc%5Etfw">#MerrittBC</a>.
 There are ground crews, helicopters and airtankers on site along with members of the local fire department.
 This wildfire is currently estimated at 3 hectares. <a href="https://t.co/VMRvKgV2WE">pic.twitter.com/VMRvKgV2WE</a>—@BCGovFireInfo

+- On Friday night the Snowy Mountain fire jumped to the eastside of the Similkamen river.
+Five evacuation orders were issued, and 500 people remain on alert.

-- The BC Wildfire Service is working to put two area restrictions in the Vernon fire zone by Friday at noon to protect public safety.
+- The B.C.
+Wildfire Service is working to put two area restrictions in the Vernon fire zone by Friday at noon to protect public safety.
 One restriction will be around the Sugar Mountain wildfire and will include the Sugar Creek recreational site.
-The second area restriction will be around the Mable Creek wildfire, along the east edge of Mable Lake as well as east along the Tsuius Creek.
+The second area restriction will be around the Mabel Creek wildfire, along the east edge of Mabel Lake as well as east along the Tsuius Creek.

 The BC Wildfire Service has identified 15 wildfires in the Chilcotin fire zone since Monday.
 4 of those fires have been called out, and 5 are highly visible from Highway 20 and communities.
 The photo below was taken by a birddog pilot earlier today of the Chancler Lake fire. <a href="https://t.co/H9Tw3Gufgf">pic.twitter.com/H9Tw3Gufgf</a>—@BCGovFireInfo